Doctor of Philosophy (Educational Studies) Program

 Residency Requirement

 Courses, seminars, and colloquia for the PhD/EDS degree are normally completed on Trinity’s Bannockburn campus.
+Students must complete at least half of their coursework in residency.

 Admission Requirements